marcobarrasso1/GA_Image_Reconstruction/README.md

 $$

 ## Selection Type
-Tournament selection with size starting from 2 and gradually increases up to 10 as the number of generation goes on.
+Tournament selection with size starting from 2 and gradually increases, as the number of generation goes on, up to 10.

 ## Crossover
 Different categories of crossovers: